DubBotQA/personalization-widget/README.md

   ```sh
     npm run dev
   ```
-4. Open http://localhost:5173/ in the browser to test locally.
+4. Open the URL shown in your terminal (typically http://localhost:5173/) in the browser to test locally.

 ### Building